stevenselcuk/nearPlane/README.md

 # nearPlane ADSB Tracker for M5StickC Plus 2

+So, I was inspired by [this](https://www.reddit.com/r/ADSB/comments/1nbsb3c/inspired_by_ufil1983s_nearest_aircraft_display_i/) reddit post, and he was inspired by [this one](https://www.reddit.com/r/ADSB/comments/1nb56ld/nearest_aircraft_display/).
+But hey, in the end, I created this nearPlane.

-This project transforms your M5StickC Plus 2 into a portable, real-time aircraft tracker.
-By leveraging the power of the ESP32 and a vibrant color display, you can monitor air traffic in your vicinity with ease.
-This application is perfect for aviation enthusiasts, curious minds, and anyone who's ever looked up at the sky and wondered, "What plane is that?"
+It transforms your `M5StickC Plus 2 thing` which dying in your stuff drawer (I know you have one, everybody does, no worries) into a portable, real-time aircraft tracker.
+No need to check Flightradar or something else.
+IDK if you're that much of an avgeek, but it's perfect for aviation enthusiasts, curious minds, and anyone who's ever looked up at the sky and wondered, "What plane is that?"

-The tracker fetches data from **adsb.lol**, a free, open-source community-driven project that collects and provides real-time ADS-B (Automatic Dependent Surveillance-Broadcast) data from aircraft around the world.
+The tracker fetches data from **adsb.lol**, a free, open-source community-driven project that collects and provides real-time `ADS-B` (Automatic Dependent Surveillance-Broadcast) data from aircraft around the world.
 This allows you to see detailed flight information without needing your own expensive radio hardware.

 ## Features